Nintendo will charge for new Pokémon Sword and Shield content. Some fans aren't happy - Local News 8

 The “Pokémon Sword” and “Shield” games are getting new adventures, cuddly creatures and rivals to battle.
 But Nintendo isn’t adding the content for free, and some fans are upset about the cost.

 Fans will have to pony up $29.99 for an expansion pass.
-That’s in addition to $60 for each original game and an online subscription service that costs $19.99 per year.
+That’s in addition to $60 for each original game.
+An optional online subscription service costs $19.99 per year.

 Pokémon enthusiasts who want both “Sword” and “Shield” expansions will have to pay about $60 in total.
 New content is coming in June, and more will be added in the fall.